raspberrypi/linux/Documentation/admin-guide/README.rst

                            store the lsmod of that machine into a file and pass it in as a LSMOD parameter.

+                           Also, you can preserve modules in certain folders or kconfig files by specifying their paths in parameter LMC_KEEP.

                    target$ lsmod > /tmp/mylsmod
                    target$ scp /tmp/mylsmod host:/tmp

-                   host$ make LSMOD=/tmp/mylsmod localmodconfig
+                   host$ make LSMOD=/tmp/mylsmod \
+                           LMC_KEEP="drivers/usb:drivers/gpu:fs" \
+                           localmodconfig

                            The above also works when cross compiling.

      "make localyesconfig" Similar to localmodconfig, except it will convert all module options to built in (=y) options.
+You can also preserve modules by LMC_KEEP.

      "make kvmconfig"   Enable additional options for kvm guest kernel support.